-The District shall post the complete Code of Conduct (with all amendments and annual updates) and a summary of the Code of Conduct on the District website and other applications available to parents when possible; provide a summary of the Code of Conduct to all parents before the beginning of each school year and make copies available thereafter; provide each new teacher with a complete digital or hard copy of the Code; and make complete copies available for review by students, parents, District staff and community members.
+The Board shall post the complete Code of Conduct (with all amendments and annual updates) to the policy manual webpage.
+The District shall post a summary of the Code of Conduct on the District website and other applications available to parents when possible; provide a summary of the Code of Conduct to all parents before the beginning of each school year and make copies available thereafter; provide each new teacher with a complete digital or hard copy of the Code; and make complete copies available for review by students, parents, District staff and community members.
 The District shall file a copy of the Code of Conduct and any amendments with the Commissioner, in a manner prescribed by the Commissioner, no later than thirty (30) days after adoption.